Razzak118348/Razzak118348/README.md

 </p>

-- 🔭 I’m currently learning full stack web development Dedicately
+- 🔭 I’m currently a full stack(MERN) web developer and a software engineer trainee of NerdCoders Ltd.
 - 🌱 I’m currently Working To make dynamic website by the help of js (React and node.js)

 - 🤝 I’m available for freelancing.